-The polished floor is said to be made of mixture of lime, burnt coconut shells, tender coconut water, sand and other plant extracts along with secret ingredients.
+It is quite interesting to know that a mixture of lime, burnt coconut shells, tender coconut water, sand and other plant extracts along with secret ingredients constitutes floorings.
 It still retains its sheen till date!

-I love the Kulappura in Thekkae Kottaram which overlooks the pond.
-Who wouldn’t love a pool at their backyard?
+I love the Kulappura in Thekkae Kottaram, which overlooks the pond.
+Who wouldn’t love a pool in their backyard?
 Wish, it’s maintained clean!

-Ambari Mukhaphu at the east end of Thekkaetheruvu Malika is yet another piece of attraction and craftsmanship of Kerala Architecture.
-It’s a bay window, resembles a howdah or ambari, to overlook the chariot races and address people during feasts.
+Ambari Mukhaphu at the east end of Thekkaetheruvu Malika is yet another masterpiece of attraction and craftsmanship of Kerala Architecture.
+It’s a bay window, which resembles a howdah or ambari, to overlook the chariot races and address people during feasts.

-After an hour and a half, we came out of the palace.
-There’s an archaeological museum on the left with exhibits of sculptures, stone inscriptions, ancient armories, and antiques of bygone era.
+Moreover, it took us an hour and a half to complete the entire palace.
+Additionally, there’s an archaeological museum on the left with exhibits of sculptures, stone inscriptions, ancient armories, and antiques from the bygone era.

-As we ended, it started to rain heavily.
-We had to wait for 30 minutes in the museum before we could step out to board our cab.
+As we ended, it began to rain heavily.
+Therefore, we had to wait for 30 minutes in the museum before we could step out to board our cab.